France–India relations: 2013

-January 2016 visit by French President François Hollande
+2016

-A French delegation headed by President François Hollande and including several French cabinet ministers (foreign minister Laurent Fabius, defence minister Jean-Yves Le Drian, finance minister Michel Sapin, culture minister Fleur Pellerin and environment minister Segolene Royal) travelled to India on 24 January 2016 for a 3-day visit.
+A delegation headed by President François Hollande including several French cabinet ministers (foreign minister Laurent Fabius, defence minister Jean-Yves Le Drian, finance minister Michel Sapin, culture minister Fleur Pellerin, and environment minister Segolene Royal) travelled to India on 24 January 2016 for a 3-day visit.

-Speaking at the Indo-French CEOs Forum and the India France Business Summit in Chandigarh on 24 January 2016, President François Hollande set the tone for the visit by stating his intentions: "My visit has 2 main goals – Consolidate the strategic partnership with India and implement decisions taken during Prime Minister Narendra Modi's visit to France".
-Indian Prime Minister Narendra Modi reciprocated by declaring that "India and France are made for each other" (...)
-"The trust and friendship with France is an asset for us" and by emphasising the need to consolidate people-to-people ties between India & France: "Our strategic partnership is not just between Paris and New Delhi.
-It is with each and every one of you".
+Speaking at the Indo-French CEOs Forum and the India France Business Summit in Chandigarh on 24 January 2016, President François Hollande stated his intentions to consolidate the strategic partnership with India and implement decisions taken during Prime Minister Narendra Modi's visit to France.
+Modi reciprocated by declaring that India and France are made for each other, stating that: "The trust and friendship with France is an asset for us".
+He highlighted the need to strengthen people-to-people ties between the two nations.

-French President François Hollande was the chief guest at the 67th.
-Indian Republic Day parade in New Delhi on 26 January 2016.
-France,along with Britain are the only countries to be invited a record-setting 5 times to the highly symbolic national ceremonial event.
-The 2016 Indian Republic Day parade included the first-ever participation of foreign troops in the march-past.
-124 French Army soldiers from the 35th.
-Infantry Regiment of the 7th.
-Armoured Brigade based in Belfort and a ceremonial military band-music contingent based in Lyon marched down Rajpath in New Delhi.
+President François Hollande was the chief guest at the 67th Indian Republic Day parade in New Delhi on 26 January 2016.
+France, along with Britain are the only countries to be invited 5 times to this symbolic national ceremonial event.
+The 2016 Indian Republic Day parade featured the first-ever participation of foreign troops in the march-past.
+124 French Army soldiers from the 35th Infantry Regiment of the 7th Armoured Brigade based in Belfort, accompanied by a ceremonial military band-music contingent based in Lyon, marched down Rajpath in New Delhi.

-The visit gained favourable media coverage which underscored the consistently cordial and exceptional nature of Indo-French bilateral relations and decoded the political significance of the protocol courtesies extended to France.
+The visit gained favourable media coverage, which underscored the consistently cordial and exceptional nature of Indo-French bilateral relations.
+Media analysts decoded the political significance of the protocol courtesies extended to France.
 Leading Indian newspapers published editorials lauding successful bilateral cooperation in the domains of science and technology, aerospace, nuclear energy, defence and counter-terrorism.
-Kanwal Sibal, the former Foreign Secretary of India and who had also been India's Ambassador to France opined: "He (President Hollande) recognises the esteem India has for France and the growing affinity between the two countries." (...)
+Kanwal Sibal, the former Foreign Secretary of India and former Ambassador to France opined: "He (President Hollande) recognises the esteem India has for France and the growing affinity between the two countries." (...)
 "Hollande attaches value to the personal rapport he has developed with Modi, recognises the dynamism he is imparting to the Indian economy and believes in the growing affinity between the two countries.
 On this basis the Indo-French strategic ties should grow in strength."